eokristjans/vef2/h1/README.md

 ## Data

 When a new user is created, one sample notebook is created for him.
 This notebook contains:
-* 1 section.
-* 1 section group with 2 sections.
+* 1 section with 2 pages.
-* Each section contains 2 pages.
 * 2 images.

 Populate the pages by creating fake data with [faker](https://github.com/Marak/faker.js):